dhardestylewis/terrain_aggregator/README.md

 ## Create a VRT of the retiles:
 gdalbuildvrt -resolution highest albers-warped.d.vrt albers-warped.d/*.tif

-## Crop watershed-delineated DEMs from these retiles, using features labelled by the `index` attribute in a separate vector image
+## Crop watershed-delineated DEMs from these retiles, using features labeled by the `index` attribute in a separate vector image
 mkdir HUCs.d
 NUMBER_OF_HUCS=739
 for huc in $(seq 0 $(( ${NUMBER_OF_HUCS} - 1)) ); do gdalwarp -multi -cutline HUCs.shp -cl HUCs -cwhere "index=${huc}" -crop_to_cutline albers-warped.d.vrt HUCs.d/HUC${huc}.tif ; done